jemadux/dotfiles/README.md

  on some youtubers like Luke Smith . https://github.com/jemadux/dotfiles/blob/main/.oh-my-zsh/custom/plugins/paths/paths.plugin.zsh

-# nvim
-i am using https://github.com/nvim-lua/kickstart.nvim as some defaults small changes that I have done to my conf . not much but works for me :)

 # neofetch
 I am using https://github.com/Chick2D/neofetch-themes config with Onre's Fetch with my customizations . and it works fine